frnandu/yana/README.md

 ## Installation

 It will not be constrained to imperialist distributors, such as Apple Store or Google Store.\
-The released app will be distributed as standalone packages for each OS and can be included in free Stores (F-Droid, Obtainium and others?).\
+The released app will be distributed as standalone packages for each OS and can be included in free Stores ([F-Droid](https://f-droid.org), [Obtainium](https://github.com/ImranR98/Obtainium), etc).\
 Or you can just download them from the release's page and install it directly without a third-party distributor.\

 ### Android